 Rabbi Elyse Pincus Abrahams was ordained from Hebrew College in June 2023 - receiving both Rabbinic Ordination and a Master’s Degree in Jewish Education.
 During her time as a student, she served as Rabbinic Intern in both congregational and residential care settings, established and led a vibrant Women’s Study group, and completed a rigorous Clinical Pastoral Education program.
 Prior to beginning rabbinical school, she organized and led multiple Hillel Birthright Trips to Israel and served as a Jewish early childhood educator.

-Rabbi Elyse is originally from Tucson, Arizona, and now lives in Natick with her husband Harry, their son Gideon, and their dog Angel.
+Rabbi Elyse is originally from Tucson, Arizona, and now lives in Natick with her husband, their son, and their dog.
 In her free time she enjoys exploring local coffee shops, baking cookies, and spending time with her family.